2026 Suburban Housing Conference

 About

-The 2026 Suburban Housing Conference, presented by the Hamilton County Community Foundation, is a half-day event focused on moving housing systems from planning to real-world impact.
+The 2026 Suburban Housing Conference, presented by the Hamilton County Community Foundation, is a half-day, interactive experience focused on moving housing systems from planning to real-world impact.

 This year’s theme, From Plans to Places: Turning Housing Systems into Real Homes, centers on how communities can navigate complex housing systems and turn good ideas into practical, lasting solutions.